ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * Note that the Spanning Tree Protocol part of 802.1D is not implemented in the ``OFSwitch13LearningController``.
-Therefore, you have to be careful to not create loops, otherwise the network will collapse.
+Therefore, you have to be careful to not create loops on the connections between switches, otherwise the network will collapse.

 * For simulating scenarios with more than one OpenFlow network domain configured with the ``OFSwtich13Helper``, use a different helper instance for each domain, and don't forget to change the network address with the ``SetAddressBase()``.